awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 The Lambda function reads all images in a given Amazon S3 bucket.
 For each object in the bucket, it passes the image to the Amazon Rekognition service to detect PPE information.
 The results are stored as records in an Amazon DynamoDB table and then emailed to a recipient.

-**Cost to complete**: The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note**: Be sure to terminate all of the resources after you have completed this tutorial to ensure that you are not charged.

 #### Topics
 +	Prerequisites.
 +	Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions.